nicklockwood/iPrompt/README.md

 Purpose
 --------------

-iPrompt is a library for iOS to help you schedule in-app notifications or user prompts based on installed time and usage of your app.
+iPrompt is a library for iOS to help you schedule in-app notifications or prompts based on installed time and usage of your app.
 It is ideal for implementing "upgrade to pro version" alerts for "lite" or trial versions of apps.

 Supported OS & SDK Versions